 Where to Turn?

 Although currency doom and gloom may cause some investors to wait until more stable times emerge, we should always recall that bearish values could be a sign to buy for those looking to take advantage of short-term movements.
 This liquidity also dictates that modern platforms such as CMC Markets need to be used.
-It is critical to stay on top of the latest news in order to capitalise upon any sudden shifts.
+It is critical to stay on top of the latest news in order to capitalize upon any sudden shifts.

 Although nothing is set in stone, there is no doubt that astute investors will be looking to leverage their dollar-based positions against other benchmark currencies such as the pound and the euro.
 With election results far from clear and thanks to a somewhat flagging American economy, the remainder of 2016 will certainly prove to be interesting.